Wind Direction on the Shimanami Kaido: A Tailwind Guide for Cyclists

 Typical wind patterns in the Seto Inland Sea

-As the name “Setouchi Shimanami Kaido” suggests, this route crosses the Seto Inland Sea.
+As the name “Setouchi Shimanami Kaido” suggests, this route crosses the Seto Inland Sea (Setouchi).
 On a map, it is located on the western side of the Seto Inland Sea.
 The Seto Inland Sea is an inland sea situated between two mountain ranges: the Chugoku Mountains on the Honshu side and the Shikoku Mountains on the Shikoku side.
 Because it is surrounded by land on all sides, the geography is sometimes compared to the Mediterranean Sea.
 Due to this unique landscape, the region is known in Japanese meteorology for a distinctive climate called the “Seto Inland Sea climate.”

 [Illustration] Wind on the Shimanami Kaido: Typical wind paths in the Seto Inland Sea